Skip to main content

 • Remove tracking parameters from links copied from Outlook or Marketo before adding them to a webpage.

-• You should always be judicious when linking to external websites outside of the UW.
+• Always be judicious when linking to external websites outside of the UW.
 Are the websites regularly maintained and of good reputation?
 Do they have ads and other content we would not want to be linking to?

 Accessibility basics